Tyesha Mattis

-Junior career
+Gymnastics career

 2012

 Mattis' first big elite meet was at the British Gymnastics Championships at the Echo Arena in Liverpool.
 She became the Espoir National Champion.
 She also won the bars final with 12.800.

 2013

 Mattis competed for Great Britain at the Australian Youth Olympic Festival in Sydney earlier in January.
 The team placed 2nd behind China.
 Individually, Tyesha won the all-around and vault competition and also got bronze medals for Bars and Floor.
 In March, she then went to Liverpool for the British Championships.
 She became Junior British Champion ahead of Amy Tinkler and Elissa Downie.
 She placed 1st, 2nd and 3rd in Vault, Beam and Floor finals.
 Her final meet was the European Youth Olympic Festival in Utrecht.
 She got a team silver, 2 bronzes in the all-around and Vault and managed 5th on Bars.
 Whilst she was there, she competed a Silivas on floor in the all-around competition and became Britain's first women ever to compete it.